GRBs from Collapse of Thorne-\.Zytkow-like Objects as the Aftermath of WD-NS Coalescence: Introduction

+In the case that the mass of WD approaches the Chandrasekhar limit, the orbital period of the WD-NS system becomes very short when the UMT phase starts.
+In such instances, the NS may not be able to completely disrupt the WD but may plunge into the WD \citep{Yang2022}.
+After the merger process, the remnant consists of a central NS, a dense WD material envelope, and a disk.
+This type of celestial body, where an NS occupies the core of a WD, bears a structural resemblance to Thorne-Żytkow Objects \citep[TZOs;][]{Tho1977}.
+We refer to these as TZlOs \citep{Pas2011} in our context.
+These objects exist in a super-Chandrasekhar limit state, and their eventual collapse may potentially trigger the production of GRBs \citep{Yang2022}.
+The GRBs originating from such progenitors exhibit distinct properties in their prompt emissions and subsequent afterglow emissions, differing from those typically associated with the collapse of massive stars or BH/NS-NS mergers.

-In this \textit{Letter}, we propose that the collapse of a TZlO, as an aftermath of a WD-NS merger, can successfully account for the conundrum presented in GRB 200826A, including its short duration, day-scale multi-wavelength follow-up observations, and the month-scale apparent supernova bump \citep{Ahu2021}.
-We present our physical picture in \S 2 and derive our model's observable components as a fit-able model in \S 3.
-We then collect the observational data and compare them with our model by performing a Monte-Carlo fit in \S4.
-A brief summary and discussion are followed in \S5.
+In this paper, we propose that the collapse of a TZlO, as the aftermath of a WD-NS merger, can be one of the progenitors of GRBs.
+We present our physical picture in \S 2 and derive our model's observable components as a fittable model in \S 3.
+We then apply our model to the interpretation of two peculiar GRBs in \S 4.
+A brief summary and discussion follow in \S5.